erikap/docker-dotnet/README.md

 ### dtns

-`dtns` launches your application
+`dtns 5000` launches your application and exposes it on port 5000

     # No nonsense application
-    dtns
-    # Application in a subfolder
-    dtns -s My.Sub.Application
+    dtns 5000

 ### dtni